xingyazhou/coursera-google-kubernetes-engine/1_Introduction_to_Containers_and_Docker/README.md

 Containers are a way of isolating programs or processes from each other.
 The primary aim of containers is to make programs easy to deploy in a way that doesn't cause them to break.

-In this lab, create and run a simple Docker container image that includes a simple wordcount written in Python, upload it to a Google Container Registry, and share it with everyone so it can be run anywhere that supports Docker.
+In this lab, create and run a simple Docker container image that includes a simple wordcount written in Python, upload it to a Google Container Registry, so it can be run anywhere that supports Docker.

 ## Project Files